Mamre: History and archaeology

-Khirbet Nimra: Persian and Hellenistic Mamre
+Khirbet Nimra

-According to Jericke among others, Persian and Hellenistic Mamre was located at Khirbet Nimra, 1 km north of modern Hebron, where a pagan tree cult supposedly, predates the biblical account of the Abraham.
+According to Abel and Jericke among others, Persian and Hellenistic Mamre was located at Khirbet Nimra, 2 km north of the Cave of Machpelah, inside modern Hebron, where a pagan tree cult, supposedly, predates the biblical Abraham narrative.

+However, excavations at the archaeological site of Khirbet Nimra on the summit of Jebel Nimra did not prove Abel's supposition that this should be an ancient shrine: the archaeological team found only a Persian administrative building from the 6th–5th centuries BCE, that was later converted into an agricultural center, mainly for the manufacture of olive oil and textiles.
+The building was apparently destroyed during Alexander the Great's campaign, and was temporarily inhabited by rebels or refugees who had fled Jerusalem during the First Jewish Revolt against Rome.
+Abel's (and later Jericke's) hypothesis rests primarily on the linguistically probable assumption that "Nimra" is a corruption of "Mamre".
+Nonetheless, it seems that "Mamre" was not only an ancient name for Hebron (Gen. 23:19), but referred to the whole wider locality, including the Jebel Nimra mountain, as the Cave of Machpelah is on its western slope, while to its west Nahạl Hebron bisects the city of Hebron.

+Besides, Jericke's equation of Khirbet Nimra with a highly hypothetical original tree shrine from the Persian and Hellenistic periods led him to date the story of Abraham at Mamre to the Persian period, which was rejected by the majority of other researchers.

+OpenBible.info, run by Crossway Bibles (a publishing ministry of Good News Publishers) rates the claim that Khirbet Nimra is Mamre as "very low confidence".

 Ramat el-Khalil

 Research and analysis

 The archaeological site of Ramat el-Khalil (Grid Ref.
 160300/107200) was first excavated by Andreas Evaristus Mader in 1926–1928, followed by Sayf al-Din Haddad (1977), 'Abd el-Aziz Arjub (1984–1985), and Yitzhak Magen (1986–1988), Magen publishing his findings in 1991 and 2003.
 Greenberg & Keinan, summarising previous dig reports, list the outstanding components of the site as being a large Roman-era enclosure, a Byzantine church, and a Crusader church.

 However, Denys Pringle's analysis of both historical and archaeological sources leads to the firm conclusion that the Crusader-era Church of the Trinity, mentioned by pilgrims in 1170, stood at the foot of a hill, not at its top, and certainly not at Ramat el-Khalil, where the remains of the Constantinian church were found undisturbed by any later building in 1926.

-Greenberg & Keinan list the main periods of settlement as Early Roman, Late Roman, Byzantine, and Crusader, with less substantial findings from the Iron Age IIc era (700—586 BCE) and the Hellenistic period.
-However, Yitzhak Magen, the last to excavate the site, claims that findings previously attributed to the biblical-era kings the Iron Age, and the Hellenistic Hasmonean dynasty (r.
+Greenberg and Keinan list the main periods of settlement as Early Roman, Late Roman, Byzantine, and Crusader, with less substantial findings from the Iron Age IIc era (700—586 BCE) and the Hellenistic period.
+However, Yitzhak Magen, the last to excavate the site, claims that findings previously attributed to the biblical-era kings of the Iron Age, and the Hellenistic Hasmonean dynasty (r.
 140 BC to 37 BC), are in fact of far newer date: Byzantine or later.